inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_domain_names.md

 end
 ```

-### Verify the whether the domain configurations are there or not
+### Test to verify if domain configurations are set

 ```ruby
 describe aws_api_gateway_v2_domain_names do